 What is the attendance policy?

-To avoid this challenging situation, L&S College Advisers often recommend a strategy we call the “Shop and Drop” strategy, which is explained in the FAQ below.
+To avoid this challenging situation, L&S College Advisers often recommend a strategy we call the “Shop and Drop” strategy, which is explained on our Semester Schedule Planning page.